 For more reading see the BusinessWeek article on Al Dunlap

-It Conflicts With The Young Generation
+It Conflicts With The Desires of the Young Generation

 It is often thought that the young are less tolerant of autocrats than their parents or grand parents.
 In some cultures, narcissism is increasing in the younger generation.
 And narcissists tend not to put up with the crap autocratic leaders throw at them.

-Comparison Between Autocratic and Facilitative Leadership Styles
+Table: Comparing Autocratic and Facilitative Leadership Styles

 |Attribute||Facilitative Leadership||Autocratic Leadership Characteristics|